ajduet/cloneme/Documentation/ServerDocumentation/SonarQube.md

 ## Integrating into Jenkins

-11. On Jenkins, install the following plugins: `SonarQube Plugin`, ``
+11. On Jenkins, install the following plugins: `SonarQube Plugin` and `Quality Gates Plugin`.